apache/infrastructure-website/content/pages/jira-guidelines.md

   - On the screen that appears, provide the username, display name, and email address for the new account.
 Then click the `submit` button.
   - If the account is created, a success message appears onscreen.

-The user receives an email with a link to where they can 'reset' their password. they then can create Jira tickets for ASF projects, for Infra, or for the ASF in general.
+The user receives an email with a link to where they can have their password sent to them.
+They then can create Jira tickets for ASF projects, for Infra, or for the ASF in general.

 <h3 id="before">Before you create a ticket<a class="headerlink" href="#before" title="Permanent link">&para;</a></h3>